 This supportive, process-oriented mixed long-term group for high-functioning adults addresses life transitions, self-care and intimacy issues.
 Designed for people who want to work on problems in their personal and career relationships.
 Members become aware of patterns that do not work and explore new ways to create more satisfying relationships.
+This warm group of men and women over 40 is made up of psychologically minded/curious members who focus on deepening their capacity for self-compassion and connection with others, both in and outside of the group.
 There are currently a few openings for psychologically aware members dealing with life transitions.

 About the leader:

-Ann Steiner, Ph.D., M.F.T., CGP, (Certified Group Psychotherapist), has been leading psychotherapy groups for 30 years, supervises, trains and provides consultation to therapists.
+Ann Steiner, Ph.D., M.F.T., CGP, (Certified Group Psychotherapist), Fellow, American Group Psychotherapy Association, (FAGP) has been leading psychotherapy groups for 30 years, supervises, trains and provides consultation to therapists.
 She is a licensed marriage family therapist in private practice in Lafayette, served from 2012-2016 as a Board Member and is a Fellow of the American Group Psychotherapy Society, was president of Northern California Group Psychotherapy Society, and a founding member of the National Registry of Group Psychotherapists.

-Dr. Steiner served as an Associate Clinical Professor, Department of Psychiatry, University of California Medical School, San Francisco for fourteen years, and is on the faculty of The Psychotherapy Institute's Group Therapy Training Program.
-She lectures at professional meetings internationally, within the US and locally, and publishes articles for consumers and therapists.
+Dr. Steiner served as an Associate Clinical Professor, Department of Psychiatry, University of California Medical School, San Francisco for fourteen years, and is a founding member and on the faculty of The Psychotherapy Institute's Group Therapy Training Program.
+She lectures at professional meetings internationally, within the US and locally, and writes for consumers and therapists.